nfdp-genome/website/CLOUDFLARE_SETUP.md

 1. **GitHub Pages**: https://nfdp-genome.github.io/website/
 2. **Cloudflare Pages**: https://website.pages.dev (after setup)

+## ✅ FIXED: Deploy Command Issue

+The deployment was failing because of the deploy command.
+This is now fixed with:
+- `wrangler.toml` configured for static assets
+- `.node-version` file added for Node 18

+Just push the latest changes and your site will deploy successfully!

+---

 ## 🚀 Cloudflare Pages Setup (One-Time)

 ### Step 1: Get Cloudflare API Token